startyourlab/website/docs/setup/github-accounts.md

 ## Just for lab directors

 **If you are the lab director**, the next step is to create an _organization_ on GitHub.
-This will provide a central place to host multiple repositories and facilitate collaboration and communication among your team members.
-For example, any new collaborators or lab members can simply be added to the organization, and thereby get access to all GitHub-related materials for the lab.
 Once you create the organization, you can then invite people to join.

+_Organizations_ provide a central place to host multiple repositories and facilitate collaboration and communication among your team members.
+For example, any new collaborators or lab members can simply be added to the organization with one or two clicks, and thereby be given access to all GitHub-related materials for the lab.

 :::caution